google/timesketch/docs/Developers-Guide.md

 #### end2end tests

-End2end (e2e) tests are used at Github with every commit.
-Those tests will setup and run with a real elasticsearch and data imported.
+End2end (e2e) tests are run on Github with every commit.
+Those tests will setup and run a full Timesketch instance, with the ability to import data and perform actions with it.
 To run the e2e-tests locally execute to setup the e2e docker images and run them:

 ```bash